JinqianPan/hipergator/README.md

 After typing password and select option, you are in the Hipergator.

+> [!TIP]
-*You can use terminal to access the config, but I strongly recommand to use VScode.
-The guide is in 0202.*
+> You can use terminal to access the config, but I strongly recommand to use VScode.
+The guide is in 0202.

 <!-- ![img004](./img/004.png) -->
 <p align="center">